pulumi/docs/content/blog/infrastructure-testing-got-better/index.md

 Ideally, a unit test should demonstrate that a new component or resource works in isolation from other dependencies.
 Resource mocking mimics complex infrastructure in lieu of spinning up the dedicated infrastructure for a test (which would be slow and potentially expensive.)
 This step is critical for preventing configuration mistakes from reaching production.

 The unit test suite for our data lake consists of over 700 tests and previously took almost 20 minutes to execute.
-With improvements to StackReference mocking and the new ‘monitor mock’ feature, these same tests now run in about 20 seconds.  _That’s a 60x faster over our previous performance!_
+With improvements to StackReference mocking and the new ‘monitor mock’ feature, these same tests now run in about 20 seconds.  _That’s 60x faster over our previous performance!_

 ## Getting Started with Resource Mocking